 This topic refers to the severity of bodily or physical pain experienced by the respondent, from any or all causes, and the extent to which it interfered with normal work.

-Information was obtained for all persons aged 18 years and over in the 2014-15 NHS.
+Information was obtained for all persons aged 18 years and over.

 This topic was collected within the Mental Wellbeing module.